elixir-europe/biohackathon-projects-2021/projects/29/data-harvesting/report-data-harvesting.md

 ### Number of instance per class

 There are many different types included in the markup.
 BMUSE extracts all markup, not just Bioschemas profiles.

+The results are ordered by the Class IRI; in the notebook you can edit the query and change the ordering of results.

 (57 results)
 | Class | distinctInstances |